-Analyst: At the end of 2011, one in three devices will run iOS or AndroidAlex Wagner - Deputy Managing Editor, News Desk
+Analyst: At the end of 2011, one in three devices will run iOS or AndroidAlex Wagner - Editorial Director of News and Content

 In the past week or so, we've seen a couple of reports showing how much the smartphone has infiltrated the U.S. and just how tight the race for top mobile OS is.
 Today we've got another report for you to look over, but rather than tell us what the market is like now, it's predicting some big changes for the next year.
 Right now around 30 percent of the U.S. population uses a smartphone, up from 18 percent a year ago; Horace Dediu, analyst with the firm Asymco, predicts that that number will jump to 50 percent by the end of 2011.
 Thanks to the popularity of smartphones, he says that unlimited data plans will eventually become the biggest money maker for carriers.
 Those aren't the craziest things we've ever heard considering how quickly smartphones are being adopted, but Dediu's other prediction is a little more bold: by the end of 2011, 1 in 3 phones will run either Android or iOS.